abhishekkumar369/Horse-Ride-Booking/README.md

 Designed using Figma, the project includes wireframes, high-fidelity mockups, and an interactive prototype.
 The design emphasizes a friendly and inviting color scheme with soothing tones, clean and legible typography, and high-quality images of the horses.
 Smooth transitions and animations enhance the user experience.

 ### State Management:
-Utilizes Redux for managing application state, ensuring data consistency and efficient updates across components.
+Utilizes Redux to manage the application state, ensuring data consistency and efficient updates across components.

 ### Animations:
 Implements animations and transitions using Framer Motion, enhancing the visual appeal and usability of the application.